top of page

 My Approach to Couples Counseling

-I use the Gottman Method, a research-based approach with over 40 years of science behind it.
+My work is grounded in the Gottman Method, a research-based approach with over 40 years of science behind it.
 This isn't just talk therapy—it's a structured, practical method that teaches you specific skills to improve your relationship.
+I also integrate the Doherty Approach, which emphasizes relational responsibility and helping couples move beyond blame to understand how each partner contributes to both problems and solutions.

 In our work together, we'll focus on:

 Learning to communicate differently - You'll develop skills to express needs without attacking, listen without becoming defensive, and have difficult conversations without escalating.
-Communication isn't about being "nice."
-It's about being honest and heard.
+Communication is about being kind but also being honest and heard.

 Managing conflict effectively - Conflict is inevitable in relationships.
 The goal isn't to eliminate it but to learn how to navigate it without damaging your bond.
 You'll learn repair skills, de-escalation techniques, and how to take productive timeouts.